-Written by Ryan on Thursday the 10th of January 2019.
+Written by Active Minds on Thursday the 10th of January 2019.

 Dr. Barry Reisberg, clinical director for New York University School of Medicine’s Silberstein Ageing and Dementia Research Centre, has determined seven stages of which someone living with dementia would be likely to go through.
 Having a clear guide of the progression of your loved ones dementia journey can make each transition easier for you and your family.
 Not every person living with dementia will follow these stages exactly but recognising the changes in behaviour can make it somewhat easier as they happen.

 1. No Impairment

 During this stage, dementia is not detectable and there are no signs of memory loss or cognitive impairment.